-- What is light? - 1.
-Light is electromagnetic radiation. - 2.
-It is composed of perpendicular electric and magnetic fields, and interacts with charged particles. - 3.
-Electromagnetic radiation can have many different wavelengths/frequencies, most of which we are not able to see.
-The visible spectrum runs from 4000-7000 Angstroms in wavelength. - How does the electromagnetic spectrum run? - 1.
-From longest wavelength to shortest, it is radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, gamma rays - How large is an angstrom?
-What is it often used for? - 1.
-An angstrom is $10^{-10}$ m. - 2.
-It is often used to specify the wavelength of visible or ultraviolet light. - What is the relationship between an electromagnetic wave's wavelength and frequency?
-How about between the energy of a photon and its frequency/wavelength? - 1. $c = \lambda f$ , where c is the speed of light, f is the frequency, and $\lambda$ is the wavelength.

-2. E = hf, or $E = hc/\lambda$ , where h is Planck's constant.

-- What is the Doppler Effect, and how does it apply to light? - 1.
-The Doppler Effect is a feature of all waves.
+- 1. What is light? - Light is electromagnetic radiation. - It is composed of perpendicular electric and magnetic fields, and interacts with charged particles. - Electromagnetic radiation can have many different wavelengths/frequencies, most of which we are not able to see.
+The visible spectrum runs from 4000-7000 Angstroms in wavelength. - 2.
+How does the electromagnetic spectrum run? - From longest wavelength to shortest, it is radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, gamma rays. - 3.
+How large is an angstrom?
+What is it often used for? - An angstrom (Å) is 10^{-10} m. - It is often used to specify the wavelength of visible or ultraviolet light. - 4.
+What is the relationship between an electromagnetic wave's wavelength and frequency?
+How about between the energy of a photon and its frequency/wavelength? - $c = \lambda f$, where c is the speed of light, f is the frequency, and λ is the wavelength. - E = hf, or $E = hc/\lambda$, where h is Planck's constant. - 5.
+What is the Doppler Effect, and how does it apply to light? - The Doppler Effect is a feature of all waves.
 When an object is moving towards you, any waves it emits "pile up" and their frequency increases.
-When an object is moving away from you, any waves it emits towards you are more spread out and their frequency decreases. - 2.
-The faster the wave source is moving with respect to you, the larger the effect. - 3.
-With light, this manifests as blueshifts (moving towards) and redshifts (moving away) i.e., an object moving towards you looks bluer, while an object moving away from you looks redder. - What is a spectrum? - 1.
-It is the light from an object arranged according to wavelength or frequency; i.e., light from an object spread out into its constituent colors. - What is special about an electron orbiting an atmoic nucleus?
-What are some consequences of this? - 1.
-It can only be in certain energy levels; i.e., it may not have any amount of energy it wants. - 2.
-Since atoms absorb and emit light through their electrons, they may only emit or absorb certain wavelengths which correspond to the gaps between enegry levels/orbits.
+When an object is moving away from you, any waves it emits towards you are more spread out and their frequency decreases. - The faster the wave source is moving with respect to you, the larger the effect. - With light, this manifests as blueshifts (moving towards) and redshifts (moving away) i.e., an object moving towards you looks bluer, while an object moving away from you looks redder. - 6.
+What is a spectrum? - It is the light from an object arranged according to wavelength or frequency; i.e., light from an object spread out into its constituent colors. - 7.
+What subatomic particles make up atoms? - Protons and neutrons in the nucleus, electrons in the orbits around them.